Hcnc100/NullSiteApp/README.md

   <a href="https://github.com/Hcnc100/NullSiteApp" target="_blank">NullSiteApp</a>
 </p>
 <p>
-  <a href="https://github.com/Hcnc100/NullPointerPage" target="_blank">NullPointerPage</a>
+  <a href="https://github.com/Hcnc100/NullPointerPage" target="_blank">NullSitePage</a>
 </p>
 <p>
-  <a href="https://github.com/Hcnc100/NullSiteApp" target="_blank">NullSite CloudFunctions</a>
+  <a href="https://github.com/Hcnc100/NullSiteApp" target="_blank">NullSiteCloudFunctions</a>
 </p>

 ## NullSiteApp

 A simple app to edit information in <a href="https://nullpointer-716ae.web.app" target="_blank">
-NullPointerPage</a>, using firebase for using realtime and notify when anywhere send email contact.
+NullSitePage</a>, using firebase for using realtime and notify when anywhere send email contact.

 ### Screenshots